Weather Authority: Severe Weather Central – March 3rd, 2020

 Tornado crosses through downtown Nashville; Widespread damage reported – Read More

-At least 5 people have been during this storm outbreak (As of 4:45 am) – Read More
+At least 9 people have died during this storm outbreak (As of 6:30 am) – Read More

 PHOTOS: A look at some of the damage across Middle Tennessee – See More